revanthj/AmesHousingPrices/README.md

 * Implement random forest with selected best parameters and compare with baseline model.

 * **SUMMARY**
-  * With Hyper Parameter Tuning, I improved random forest accuracy from 81.36% to 84.99%
+  * With Hyper Parameter Tuning, I improved random forest R-squared coefficient from 81.36% to 84.99%

 ## Stacked Model